domino-team/docs/docs/domino/index.md

 **(2) Why cannot I connect to http://domino.local?**

 ```
-	You need bounjor service.
+	You need bonjour service.
 Download it from https://support.apple.com/kb/DL999?locale=en_US for windows.
 ```

 **(3) Is it open hardware? **